My Favorite Features in Ableton Live 10

 A subtle addition to Live 10 that I’m loving is double-clicking a knob or slider to return it to the default value (usually “0”).
 I’ve already found this improving my speed (whether producing or mixing), and when I do go back to Live 9 I indeed miss this minor improvement.
 I definitely recommend that you memorize this movement, and use it as much as possible.

-Although I don’t think they make up for musicianship, I’m a big believer that fluency with technique allows for more mental bandwidth for music making—i.e., using your ears.
-In terms of Ableton Live, this technical fluency means, in part, a knowledge of keyboard short-cuts and general “mouse stuff” (right or control clicking for more options, etc.).
+Although I don’t think it makes up for musicianship, I’m a big believer that good technique allows for more mental bandwidth for music making—i.e., using your ears.
+In terms of Ableton Live this technical fluency means, in part, a knowledge of keyboard short-cuts and general “mouse stuff” (right or control clicking for more options, etc.).

 While it’s a more long-term project for most of my students (as well as for myself), I’m always encouraging folks to find their own sound (or at least begin thinking about it).
-There’s no right or wrong way to achieve this, but a quick and dirty method is to identify sounds you like, and use them over and over again.
-A typical assignment I give my students it to search their library (however large or small) and select their top five snare drums, kicks, etc., and commit to only using those drums sounds in their productions for a give period of time (I usually recommend 3 months).
-File management wise, this has always presented some challenges, although Places was a definite step in the right direction beginning with Live 9.
+There’s no right or wrong way to achieve this, but an easy method is to identify sounds you like, and use them over and over again.
+A typical assignment I give my students it to search their library (however large or small) and select their top five snare drums, kicks, etc., and commit to only using those drums sounds in their productions for a given period of time (I usually recommend 3 months).
+File management wise, this has always presented some challenges, although Places was a step in the right direction in Live 9.

-I suspect that Collections will help people organize their “go-to” sounds.
+I hope that Collections will help people organize their “go-to” sounds.
 Personally, I’ve been experimenting with renaming my Collection folders as “Drums,” “synths,” “breaks,” “bass” and “vocals,” but the main thing I want to promote is developing a system that makes sense to the individual.
-Since a common beginner mistake is to never recycle material, I hope that Collections will aid and inspire producers to do so, with the goal of developing their own style.
+Since a common beginner mistake is to never recycle material, Collections will aid and inspire producers to do so, with the goal of developing their own style.

 5. Multi-clip Editing

-It’s no secret that harmony and melody are frustrating areas for many music students, especially for those who have not played an instrument—and especially for those who have not studied music theory.
-Products like Xfer’s Cthulu and various online theory courses have attempted to help people out in this area.
-Multi-clip editing won’t suddenly teach you musical harmony but it encourages the careful consideration of how your harmonic parts need to fit together as one musical idea, regardless of their sonic sophistication.
+It’s no secret that harmony and melody are frustrating areas for many music students, especially for those who have not played an instrument—even more so for those who have not studied music theory.
+Products like Xfer’s Cthulu and various online theory courses have helped in this area.
+Multi-clip editing won’t suddenly teach you musical harmony but it encourages the careful consideration of how your clips need to fit together as one musical idea, regardless of their sonic sophistication.

 I often teach my students the “white note hack.”
 This is where you write your bass line, chords, and melody in Cmajor/Aminor, which is easily done since keeping all the notes on white keys guarantees that technically there are no wrong notes (voice leading is another issue).
 When ready, all the MIDI notes are selected and moved (i.e., transposed) to another key, if desired.

 Live 10’s multi-clip editing is a boon to this process, since it will easily allow beginners to see what their respective parts are doing… in one place!
-Bringing percussion-triggering clips into the visual mix further enhances this powerful compositional tool.
-As opposed to previous versions of Live, seeing how our MIDI parts work together and/or clash just became a much more inviting and enjoyable process.
+Bringing percussive clips into the visual mix further enhances this powerful compositional tool.
+As opposed to previous versions of Live, seeing how our MIDI parts work together or clash just became a more inviting and enjoyable process.